Lawsuit over death of autistic man in a Pittsburgh jail alleges negligence, systemic discrimination

 On Sept.
 20, Talotta was found clutching his chest and unable to speak, from what attorneys assert was sepsis.
 Bernales gave Talotta a Benadryl for allergies and sent him back to his cell, where he was found a few hours later frothing at the mouth and unresponsive, according to medical records cited in the lawsuit.
 He was taken to the hospital where he died the next day.

 Speaking to The Associated Press on Tuesday, Bernales challenged that narrative and the medical records, saying Talotta was allowed to keep the wound care supplies.
-He said the boot and crutches were taken away because no prisoners are allowed to have them since they could be made into weapons.
+He said no prisoners are allowed to have items like the boot or crutches since they could be made into weapons.

-Talotta did not have any brothers or sisters, and his parents spent most of their lives making sure he would be taken care of when they died, setting up a trust so his needs were met.
-He spent his time with all of his cousins in their big Italian family, becoming the official sausage tyer when they would gather to stuff homemade sausages.
+Talotta did not have any brothers or sisters, and his parents spent most of their lives ensuring he would be taken care of when they died, setting up a trust so his needs were met.
+He spent his time with all of his cousins in their big Italian family, becoming the official sausage tier when they would gather to stuff homemade sausages.
 He also enjoyed going to the zoo or to the movies, getting most excited about the popcorn.

 “Nothing can bring Anthony back," said cousin Tina Talotta.
 "But I just feel that if my aunt Lena was still here, she would want other people taken care of, that this never happen to anyone else.”